About the Program

 This program will support pastors from a wide variety of denominations and traditions who work in the Church in less than full time positions.
 These pastors may identify as part-time, bi-vocational, underemployed, or as working multiple jobs out of economic necessity.

-The Massachusetts Council of Churches will remunerate fellows for their time in the program with hopes of making learning and peer consultations possible for a new group of pastors seeking to grow in community and share best practices for supporting part-time ministry.
+The Massachusetts Council of Churches offers generous stipends to Lydia Fellows for their time in the program with hopes of making learning and peer consultations possible for a new group of pastors seeking to grow in community and share best practices for supporting part-time ministry.

 - Increase the connectivity among part-time pastors, developing networks of support

 - Increase the esteem for the skills, creativity, and complexity involved in part-time ministry

 - Increase the sense of authenticity and engagement among pastors serving in part-time settings